wp-plugins/nextgen-facebook/readme.txt

 == Performance Tuning ==

 The code for NGFB is highly optimized -- the plugin will not load or execute code it does not have to.
+And unlike most plugins, NGFB Open Graph+ makes full use of all available caching techniques:

+* Non-persistent ([WP Object Cache](http://codex.wordpress.org/Class_Reference/WP_Object_Cache)) object caching for rendered (filtered) Post and Page content.
+* Persitent ([Transient API](http://codex.wordpress.org/Transients_API)) object caching for the Open Graph meta tags, social buttons widget, shortcodes and content social buttons.
+* Using an optional file / disk based cache for javascript and images from social websites (Pro version).

 You may consider the following option settings to fine-tune the plugin for optimal performance.

 * If your website content does not have any embedded videos, or you prefer not to include information on embedded videos in your Open Graph meta property tags, you can set the "Maximum Number of Videos" to "0".
 This will prevent the plugin from searching your content text for embedded videos.